Hard and Unrepentant Heart—Romans 2:5

 “But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of God’s wrath, when his righteous judgment will be revealed” (Romans 2:5)

-About a year ago I was struggling at work with some changes that were taking place internally within my department.
-Every little altercation caused immense drama in my existence.
-It got to the point that one day my boss meet with me to discuss work and during the course of the conversation he was going to offer me a raise.
-Because I was so self consumed and wallowing in self-pity we never got there, half way through our conversation I kicked him out of my office.
+A while back, I was struggling with changes that were taking place within my department at work.
+These changes caused a lot of internal struggles.
+Finally it got to the point one day, my boss stopped by planning to offer me a raise, but because I was so consumed in self-pity, half way through our conversation I kicked him out of my office.

-Needless to say, I still got the raise but it was only after a few weeks and a sincere apology.
-The issue was my heart.
-It had been misguided and left unchecked during all of the changes.
-During that time, I saw only what I wanted to see and built it up in my own mind.
-My perspective had gotten off course and I was a long way from understanding the truth from any other view point except my own.
+Needless to say, weeks later I got the raise, but only after a sincere apology and a change in attitude.
+The issue was my heart, which had been misguided and left unchecked during all of the changes.
+During this time, I saw only what I wanted to see and dwelt on it.
+My perception had gotten skewed, I was hurt and unwilling to accept the changes because I felt overlooked and underappreciated.

 There is danger in having a hard and unrepentant heart.
 In this passage, we learn that this kind of heart is the cause of God’s wrath.
 This is because a heart in this condition willingly and continually chooses to go against God (Rom.
 2:8).
 This attitude becomes like a callous, growing harder and more impenetrable over time.
 Interestingly, it appears this starts by comparing oneself and judging others (Rom.
 2:1).
 Then it is plain stubbornness that keeps us unwilling to change our attitude.